Cryocooler: Cooling cycle

 Another type of Stirling cooler is the split-pair type (Fig.4), consisting of a compressor, a split pipe, and a cold finger.
 Usually there are two pistons moving in opposite directions driven by AC magnetic fields (as in loudspeakers).
 The pistons can be suspended by so-called flexure bearings.
 They provide stiffness in the radial direction and flexibility in the axial direction.
-The pistons and the compressor casing don't touch so no lubricants are needed and there is no wear.
+The pistons and the compressor casing do not touch so no lubricants are needed and there is no wear.
 The regenerator in the cold finger is suspended by a spring.
 The cooler operates at a frequency near the resonance frequency of the mass-spring system of the cold finger.